WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README.md

 Scissors        2            Paper               1                 2-1 = 1
  Rock           0           Scissors             2                 0-2 = -2
 ```
-You can see that when you win the value of the ```you``` variable is bigger than the value of the ```computer``` variable, except for the annoying case where you chose *rock* and the computer chose *scissors*.
+You can see that when you win the value of the ```your_choice``` variable is bigger than the value of the ```computer_choice``` variable, except for the annoying case where you chose *rock* and the computer chose *scissors*.
 One way for Python to tell which of two numbers is bigger is to subtract one from the other: if the answer is positive then the first number is bigger, and if the answer is negative then the second number is bigger.
 In the last column I have shown the answers if you subtract the computer variable from the you variable.
 The answer is always 1, except for the last line, where the answer is -2.

 Luckily Python has a clever arithmetic trick which we can use here.
 When you first learned division you were probably taught to give the answers using a remainder - for example 7 ÷ 4 = 1, remainder 3.
 Now that you know about fractions and decimals you probably never use this elementary method, but in computing the remainders are so useful that Python has a special way of quickly calculating them.
 Here is the Python code to show the remainder if I divide 7 by 4.
 It uses a percentage sign instead of the normal slash sign for division:
 ```